Up to 60% off sofas & mattresses — limited‑time deals.

 Is the fabric sofa reasonably stain-friendly?

-The fabric held up well to everyday use, but we didn’t treat it as truly stain-proof.
-Spills were easiest to handle when blotted quickly, and a fabric protector can help if you have kids or pets.
+The fabric held up well to everyday use, but we did not treat it as truly stain-proof.
+Spills were easiest to handle when blotted quickly, and a protector can help if you have kids or pets.

 Does everything arrive in one box?

 Most versions ship in large cartons with legs or backs packed separately.
-Setup isn’t complicated, but you’ll want space to unbox and remove packaging.
+Setup is not especially difficult, but you will want enough floor space to unbox everything and deal with packaging.

 Can you rotate or flip the cushions?

-On the fabric and leather versions we tested, the seat cushions were loose and could be rotated to spread out wear.
-The reclining cushions are typically fixed.
+On the fabric and leather versions we tested, the loose seat cushions could be rotated to spread out wear.
+That made a noticeable difference once the favorite seat started to soften.

 Is it supportive for heavier users?